spang-lab/FastqPuri/README_Qreport.md

    * Plot 7: Nucleotide content per position

-**NOTE** If the data were sequenced on more than one lane, in Plots 3, 4 and 5 there will be a heatmap pro lane.
+**NOTE** If the data were sequenced on more than one lane, in Plots 3, 4 and 5 there will be one heatmap per lane.

 ## Example